Seniors (65+ years)

 Get screened for oral cancer and other mouth cancers

 - Oral cancer affects twice as many men than women and half of all oral cancer diagnoses occur in people older than age 68.
 Learn more.

-- Tobacco use, including cigarettes, cigars, pipes or chew are causes for oral cancer.
+- Tobacco use, including cigarettes, cigars, pipes or chew are causes of oral cancer.

-- A high intake of alcohol is another cause for oral cancer.
+- A high intake of alcohol is another cause of oral cancer.